The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Conclusions

-Clearly, when manuscript authors neglect requests for public benchmarking and obstruct reproducibility, their technical claims should be viewed with suspicion (especially if they later disagree with comparisons to their work \cite{AAstatement}).
-In May 2022, \cite{Reuters} quoted a statement by Nature about \cite{Nature}: ``Issues relating to the paper have been brought to our attention and we are looking into them carefully".
-In March 2023 \cite{TheRegister} reported that \begin{displayquote} ``Some academics have since urged Nature to review Google's paper in light of UCSD's study.
+In May 2022, \cite{Reuters} quoted a statement by Nature about \cite{Nature}: ``Issues relating to the paper have been brought to our attention and we are looking into them carefully."
+In March 2023 \cite{TheRegister} reported that \begin{displayquote}

+``Some academics have since urged Nature to review Google's paper in light of UCSD's study.
 In emails to the journal viewed by The Register, researchers highlighted concerns raised by Prof. Kahng and his colleagues, and questioned whether Google's paper was misleading.'' \end{displayquote} Further, ``Nature told The Register it is looking into Google's paper...
 This process involves consultation with the authors and, where appropriate, seeking advice from peer reviewers and other external experts.''
 Soon after, \cite{CACM} made a plain-language case that \cite{Nature} lacked reproducibility.
+On September 20, 2023, Nature added a note to \cite{Nature} online \cite{RW2023}: \begin{displayquote}

+Editor’s Note: Readers are alerted that the performance claims in this article have been called into question.
+The Editors are investigating these concerns, and, if appropriate, editorial action will be taken once this investigation is complete. \end{displayquote}